AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/link-items-between-wf-jira.md

 After you have completed the configuration of [!DNL Workfront] for Jira, when an item is either created or updated in [!DNL Workfront] to match your triggers, a new item is automatically created in [!DNL Jira].\
 Workfront users that create and update Workfront items do not need a [!DNL Jira] license to trigger the creation of items in [!DNL Jira].

-For more information about defining triggers for creating Jira issues automatically, see&nbsp; [Configure [!DNL Adobe Workfront] for Jira](../../workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md).
+For more information about defining triggers for creating Jira issues automatically, see  [Configure [!DNL Adobe Workfront] for Jira](../../workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md).

 >[!NOTE]
 >